OpenAgenda/wordpress/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.0 =
+* Preview widget templates are overridable in the child theme.
+* Bug fix : Passed events can be displayed on single event view.

 = 1.0.1 =
 * Bug fix on `openagenda_get_field()` function, when called with 'image' and 'thumbnail' parameter.